Raidansz/DiffieHellman-AES/README.md

 The final keys are not consistent in bits and the size of them does not work for AES algorithm and that what happened to me.
 As AES works with { 128-bit, 192-bit, 256- bit} keys, I used that method that makes the key consistent in bits 32 byte * 8 = 256 bits.
-This has a salt array filed, it is a gab sequence.
+This has a salt array filed, it is made up of numbers added to the key before its hashing. it helps creating a unique key.

 <img width="575" alt="Screenshot 2022-05-10 at PM 4 58 33" src="https://user-images.githubusercontent.com/92235772/168670845-3bfdd3ca-58f8-4f8c-9413-34e7cfd9b475.png">